List of Friday Download episodes: Series 7 (2014)

 The seventh series began on 16 May 2014 and is now being produced at The London Studios.
 Davis has departed from the show, heralding the end of Dance Download.
 Richard Wisker remains on the presenting team.
 Guest presenters this series include The Vamps, Harvey, Anais Gallagher, Tinchy Stryder and Austin Mahone.

 Series 8 (2014)

 Series 8 returned on Saturday 4 October on CBBC and will include 11 episodes.
 Due to Dionne's departure, guest presenters will be replacing her with another as a 6th presenter.
 The main presenting team is Shannon Flynn, George Sear, Ceallach Spellman and Richard Wisker.
 Dionne departing replaces her with guest presenters who will present music download and sing download.
 Dionne will make an appearance in the series including the Radio 1 Teen Awards.
 Guest presenters this season include Molly Rainford, Anaïs Gallagher, Akai Osei, Harvey Cantwell, Jordan Brown, Julie Rogers, Kedar Williams-Sterling and Bars & Melody.
 Akai Osei joining the team includes the reappearance of Dance Download.
-Richard Wisker also misses a few episodes due to unknown reasons.
+Richard Wisker also misses a few episodes for unknown reasons.
 The final episode of the series is a Christmas download special.